Many believe Venerable Archbishop Fulton Sheen was a prophet.

 He then tells the story of a Catholic soldier fighting at Concord, who said he went for one reason: “In order that we might govern ourselves.”

 “That was the American Revolution–to govern ourselves.”
 Ven.
 Sheen says.

 Ven.
-Sheen continues with the explanation of these two types of revolution and the conditions of the preservation of our country.
+Sheen then explains of these two types of revolution and the conditions for preserving our country.